 Leftovers on day two were transformed into a wrap with chicken and humus, the perfect lunch!
 Day three I served them alongside an omelet and we enjoyed breakfast for dinner!

-This is a terrific side dish in the fall and winter when chard is in season.
-It’s really one of my favorites!
-Served alongside a great Roast Beef or Chicken, it’s the perfect pairing.
+Braised Swiss Chard is a terrific side dish, it's really one of my favorites!
+Served alongside a great Roast Beef or Chicken, it's the perfect pairing.
 I hope you really enjoy this recipe!

 How to Make Swiss Chard